Are you sure? We noticed you didn’t check the box to agree to receive information about upcoming events.

 Moments pass quickly.
 Sensations arise that don’t make sense at the time.

 The process doesn’t have to be chaotic and overwhelming.
-With inner anchoring, understanding, and love, it can become steadier, more intimate even quietly meaningful.
+With inner anchoring, understanding, and love, it can become steadier, more intimate, and even quietly meaningful.
+You can also discover ways to maintain healthy bonds with loved ones after they’ve passed on.

-If you’re sitting at a bedside unsure what each new change means, integrating a past loss that still holds emotional charge, or contemplating your own mortality, Dr. Atkins will help you understand dying as a natural process with its own unique language and rhythms so you can feel less helpless, more aware, and better equipped to face the unknown.
+If you’re sitting at a bedside unsure what each new change means, wrestling with a past loss that still holds emotional charge, or contemplating your own mortality, Dr. Martha Jo will help you understand dying as a natural process with its own unique language and rhythms so you can feel less helpless, more aware, and better equipped to face the unknown.

-Dr. Atkins has spent decades as a compassionate end-of-life guide, educator, and witness to life’s final thresholds.
-Her teaching style is nurturing, supportive, grounded, and deeply present...
+Dr. Martha Jo has spent decades as a compassionate end-of-life guide, educator, and witness to life’s final thresholds.
+Her teaching style is nurturing, supportive, grounded, and deeply present, shaped by years of sitting with dying individuals and their families...

 You’ll discover why self-compassion is a true stabilizing force when you’re facing uncertainty, regret, or emotional intensity.

-During the event, Dr. Atkins will guide you through a gentle meditation designed to teach you how to release lingering regret and reconnect with a loved one in a symbolic, caring way...
+During the event, Dr. Martha Jo will guide you through a gentle meditation designed to teach you how to release lingering regret and reconnect with a loved one in a symbolic, caring way, all the while restoring a sense of inner steadfastness.

-Dr. Atkins’ deeply meaningful work revolves around how you arrive internally emotionally regulated and present when someone is nearing death, or when you’re carrying a loss that still feels unfinished.
+Dr. Martha Jo’s deeply meaningful work revolves around how you arrive internally emotionally regulated and present when someone is nearing death.
 By learning how to settle your nervous system, moments that once felt overwhelming can be met with tenderness and clarity.

-Dr. Atkins will also discuss the importance of meaning-making words not as a way to fix the past or force resolution, but to create a gentle shift in perception capable of changing how an experience lives inside you.
+Dr. Martha Jo will also discuss the importance of meaning-making words not as a way to fix the past or force resolution, but to create a gentle shift in perception capable of changing how an experience lives inside you.

 You’ll learn why, when understanding changes, relationships change with it including the relationship you carry forward with someone who has died.